 No Downshift in Acceleration & Upshift During Braking

 The DCT gearbox has several entries to measure which gear to engage.
-The throttle position, brake position and the speed are the main factors with which it determines when to shift the gears.
-When you are speeding up with pressing the accelerator pedal, the dual clutch transmission will pre-select a higher gear.
+The throttle position, brake position, and speed are the main factors with which it determine when to shift the gears.
+When you are speeding up by pressing the accelerator pedal, the dual-clutch transmission will pre-select a higher gear.
 If you are engaging the brake and slowing down, the transmission will pre-select a lower gear.

 Related: Automatic vs Manual vs CVT: Different Transmission Types Explained